redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
 Description|http://test-network-function.com/testcases/operator/install-status Ensures that CNF Operators abide by best practices.
 The following is tested: 1.
 The Operator CSV reports "Installed" status.
-2. Controls the actions that pods created by the operator can perform (e.g. checks that the operator is not configured with privileged rights).
-If clusterPermissions exists in the CSV, and can perform the clusterPermissions[]. rules[].resourceNames is not empty then we fail the test.
+2. Check that the operator is not configured with privileged rights.
+If clusterPermissions exists in the CSV, and the clusterPermissions[]. rules[].resourceNames is not empty then we fail the test.
 Otherwise, the test passes.
 In case the test fails, we need to analyze the need for the privilege mode.
 Result Type|normative
 Suggested Remediation|Ensure that your Operator abides by the Operator Best Practices mentioned in the description.
 ### http://test-network-function.com/testcases/platform-alteration/base-image